 Chase Pay Yourself Back is a dynamic rewards redemption option that allows select Chase cardholders to use their points for better redemptions in everyday categories.
-In the past few years, Chase has extended their Pay Yourself Back promotion and added new categories several times.
+Over the past few years, Chase has extended their Pay Yourself Back promotion and added new categories several times.

 What is Chase’s Pay Yourself Back feature?

 The Chase Pay Yourself Back feature offers another way to redeem your points for more value than you would otherwise.
-While this promotion lets cardholders get 25 percent to 50 percent more value for their points when redeeming for certain purchases, keep in mind that Chase cards always let you redeem for statement credits at a rate of 1 cent per point.
+This promotion lets cardholders get 25 percent to 50 percent more value for their points when redeeming for certain purchases.

 Pay Yourself Back redemption rates for Chase Freedom Unlimited cardholders